 What Is an RESP?

 RESP stands for Registered Education Savings Plan.
 It’s a way for people to set money aside for children’s future educational needs.
-Similar to an RRSP (Registered Retirement Savings Plan) your contributions grow tax-free.
+Similar to a Registered Retirement Savings Plan (RRSP) your contributions grow tax-free.

-You can set up an RESP for your child through your bank, credit union, or other plan dealer.
+You can set up an RESP for your child through your bank, credit union, or other plan dealers.
 The full list of providers (known as RESP promoters) can be found on the Government of Canada’s web page.
-The fees for starting an RESP are minimal and if you’re a lower income family, you could receive $25 from the government to help cover registration costs.
+The fees for starting an RESP are minimal and if you’re a lower-income family, you could receive $25 from the government to help cover registration costs.